hanCodeHub/NLP-classify-english-dutch/README.md

 Each of the following files has a specific purpose and can be run separately to see the output in the terminal.
 Run using either command line or an IDE:

 `main.py` is the main execution file.
-Run this directly via the command line or IDE to see 2 example messages being classified (1 Dutch and 1 English ).
+Run this file to see 2 example messages being classified (1 Dutch and 1 English).
 Then it will ask for input to classify a message string provided by the user.

 `explore.py` is for exploratory analysis of the dataset.
 Run this file to see